cacophony-wj/LeS/README.md

 # A word about ENBs

-I have chosen _Re-Engaged_ as the ENB because best I can tell _Silent Horizons_ needs an update.
-I have tweaked it a bit to make rain more apparent and to brighten interior lighting a touch.
+The whole style of this modlist has been overhauled.
+As such I chose _PI CHO_ as the ENB because it has better subsurface and more customizable LUTs (color schemes).
+If you don't like my gritty, vaguely bloody look hit _SHIFT-ENTER_ and look to the right under _POSTPROCESS_.
+There you will find options for _LUT_.
+Disable _Desert Strike_ and enable _Kitsune Cut_.
+That's the best one.

-If you don't like it I have tested these:
+If you don't like _PI CHO_ I have tested these:

-_Silent Horizons_ was causing flicker for me.
-I think it needs an update, but you could always try it.
-I prefer it far more then _Re-Engaged._

-_Hardlandson's_ is a great third choice with fantastic interiors and atmospheric fogs.
-Personally I think the exteriors are a little too washed out.

-_PI-CHO_ looks great for character close-ups and resembles Silent Horizons for everything else, but the specular map for wet effects is a bit too bright for me.
+_Silent Horizons_ is probably the best one I've ever seen.

+_Amon's ENB_ comes highly recommended from _Living Skyrim_ and other users.
+It's supposed to be pretty light so this should be your first choice if stuff gets stuttery.

 _Rudy_ will technically work but is not recommended as it has no variant which supports Cathedral Weathers.